Take off the blinders, follow your dream, and never give up

 The key to the success of Microsoft is that its chief knows for sure how to manage multiple projects.
 Microsoft employees say he is able to answer several phone calls/have a couple of conversations, and each of them will be a difficult important issue.
 By his own admission, Bill Gates is ruled by a constant fear that he will miss the next “big deal”, or at least something important.

 6. If you want a decent result – hire only smart ones.

-	Gates really hates mediocrity, and from the very beginning, he insisted that company needed only smart, outstanding and bright employees.
-Nowadays, in the world of tolerance and political correctness, many people consider it as an “elitist’s” mindset, but nobody can argue with the results of the company, relying on this very mindset.
+Gates really hates mediocrity, and from the very beginning, he insisted that the company needed only smart, outstanding, and bright employees.
+Nowadays, in the world of tolerance and political correctness, many people consider it an “elitist’s” mindset, but nobody can argue with the results of the company, relying on this very mindset.

 7. Start today, right now.

 If you want to accomplish something, do not wait for the New Year, new month, or Friday.
 If you do not like your job – change it right away, if you want your own business – sit down and draw up a business plan for it immediately.
 Do not waste your time on things you are not interested in.